Choosing When to Apply

-All applicants are encouraged to only apply once to medical or other health professions school.
+All applicants are encouraged to only apply once to medical or other health professions schools.
 That means that you must think carefully about the timing that will enable you to put your best foot forward.
 Here are some very good reasons to delay applying to make sure you are applying from a position of strength:

 We strongly encourage you to consult the Medical School Admissions Requirements (MSAR) to reference the 10th to 90th percentage MCAT range for your schools of interest.
 If your overall MCAT score falls below the 10th percentage MCAT range for a majority of your schools of interest, we strongly encourage you to retake the MCAT and, for most of you, this means delaying your application for one year.

 Again, we strongly encourage you to consult the MSAR to reference the 10th to 90th percentage of the CUM and BCPM ranges for your schools of interest.
-If your overall CUM or BCPM GPA falls below the 10th percentage GPA range for a majority of your schools of interest, we strongly encourage you to delay applying a year to allow your senior year grades to impact your application.
-If you are a senior, you may want to look at academic record enhancer post-bac. programs or to complete additional science coursework to improve your GPA before applying.
+If your overall CUM or BCPM GPA falls below the 10th percentage GPA range for a majority of your schools of interest, we strongly encourage you to delay applying a year to allow your senior year grades to positively impact your application.
+If you are a senior, you may want to look at academic record enhancer post-bac programs to improve your GPA before applying.

 You have essays to write, letters of recommendations to gather, standardized tests to study for, schools to research, as well as the rest of real life and figuring out what to do this summer.
 If you can’t spend the time you need on application prep now (and secondary essay writing this summer/fall for MD/DO applicants), it might be better to start getting organized this year, but focus on applying next year.